History of Sean Hannity in Timeline

 In 2016, Sean Hannity was an early supporter of Donald Trump in the presidential election and often acted as an unofficial spokesman for him.

-2016: Criticized for being overly favorable to Trump's candidacy
+2016: Criticized for being overly favorable to Trump

-In 2016, Sean Hannity was criticized as being overly favorable to the candidacy of Donald Trump and granting him more airtime than other presidential candidates during the primaries.
+In 2016, Sean Hannity was criticized as being overly favorable to the candidacy of Trump and granting him more airtime than other presidential candidates during the 2016 primaries.

-In February 2017, Sean Hannity retweeted a WikiLeaks tweet linking to an article by the conspiracy website Gateway Pundit, which described John McCain as a "globalist war criminal".
-He later deleted the tweet.
+In February 2017, Sean Hannity retweeted a WikiLeaks tweet linking to a Gateway Pundit article claiming John McCain was a "globalist war criminal", later deleting the tweet after criticism.

-March 2017: Hannity Calls for 'Purge' of Obama-Era Officials
+March 2017: Call for Purge of Obama-Era Officials

-In March 2017, Sean Hannity called for a "purge" of Obama-era bureaucrats and appointees in government, furthering the "deep state" conspiracy theory.
+In March 2017, Sean Hannity called for a "purge" of Obama-era bureaucrats and appointees in government, furthering his advocacy of the "deep state" conspiracy theory.

-In April 2017, Hannity came to the defense of Fox News co-president Bill Shine after it was reported that Shine's job was at risk.
-At least four lawsuits alleged that Shine had ignored, enabled or concealed Ailes' alleged sexual harassment.
+In April 2017, Sean Hannity defended Fox News co-president Bill Shine after reports indicated Shine's job was at risk.
+This defense came in light of at least four lawsuits alleging that Shine had ignored, enabled, or concealed Roger Ailes' alleged sexual harassment.

 May 2017: Hannity pays tribute to Roger Ailes after his death